chrzyki/predicting_number_lgs_in_remote_oceania/README.md

 # IMPORTANT NOTICE
-This is a repository for analysis associated with Hedvig Skirgård's study of predicting the number of languages per island group in Remote Oceania.
-This is a **work in progress**, so please do not cite or re-use text, images, data or code without [contacting Hedvig first](https://sites.google.com/site/hedvigskirgard/contact?authuser=0).
+This is a repository for analysis associated with as study of predicting the number of languages per island group in Remote Oceania.
+This is a **work in progress**, so please do not cite or re-use text, images, data or code without the author.